frequency-chain/frequency/pallets/capacity/README.md

 ## Summary

-Capacity is an alternative payment system for a subset of calls that renews each Epoch.
+Capacity is an alternative to paying with tokens for a limited set of calls.
+These Capacity eligible extrinsics are noted in each pallet's documentation with "Capacity" in the Payment column of the extrinsics section.
-Tokens staked create Capacity for a targeted Provider.
+Tokens can be staked to generate Capacity for a targeted Provider.
+The generated Capacity renews each [Epoch](#capacity-epoch).
 [Learn more about Capacity](https://docs.frequency.xyz/Tokenomics/ProviderIncentives.html#capacity-model).

 ### Staking & Unstaking